ThibaMahlezana/Intrusion-Detection-System/README.md

 ## About the Project
 This intrusion detection application is designed to monitor live camera feeds for unauthorized access or trespassing.
 Utilizing C++ with OpenCV and NCNN for real-time image processing, and ImGui for a user-friendly interface, the application allows users to select specific areas of interest.
 If a person is detected within these areas, an alarm is triggered to alert users, enhancing security measures.

+> [!WARNING]
+> This application has been tested only on Windows so far but can be used for cross-platform development.

 ## Motivation
 The motivation behind this project stems from a growing concern about crime rates and the need for improved security measures.
 I believe that AI-driven computer vision systems can play a crucial role in monitoring homes and businesses, enabling quicker responses to security threats.
 By leveraging technology, we can create a safer environment for everyone.